waiwaixiaochen/asciilines/README.md

 ## Bugs, Defects and Failing tests
 ### Bugs I encountered:
 * It gave wrong canvas when I didn't pay attention to the row and column index.
 It displayed more characters than I expected.
 It turned out that I used the wrong index number.
 * readline() method read the line of .tvg file, but I couldn't use split() method to split the elements since it was not a string.
-So I had to convert the line to string type bsfore using split() method.
+So I had to convert the line to string type before using split() method.
 * Indention bugs were detected when I commented out some lines.
 Python is very sensitive to them.
 * Starting point out of canvas range, including above or below the canvas, or to the left or right of the canvas.